-I am a CS PhD student at the University of Washington advised by Sergey Levine.
+I am a CS PhD student advised by Sergey Levine.
 I also work closely with Larry Zitnick.
 My research is focused towards making autonomous robot controllers using deep reinforcement learning and vision.
 In the past, I have worked on various problems in the visual understanding and recognition.